Skip to main content

 A 2004 mall map of Coddingtown offers a snapshot of the center’s layout and tenant mix — just before major renovations and anchor changes reshaped the property.

 This decade brought several key upgrades.
-Whole Foods Market opened in the former Ralphs space, signaling a pivot toward daily-needs retail Nordstrom Rack joined the lineup in 2016, expanding fashion options.
+Whole Foods Market opened in the former Ralphs space, signaling a pivot toward daily-needs retail.
+Nordstrom Rack joined the lineup in 2016, expanding fashion options.
 Dining also got a boost, with BJ’s Restaurant & Brewhouse joining Sweet River Grill & Bar and Max Café as sit-down options.

 In 2017, Hugh Codding’s original company, Codding Enterprises, repurchased Simon’s 50% stake — returning the mall to full local ownership.
 This allowed for more community-focused decision-making and a re-centering on what made Coddingtown special to begin with.